Biττensor: Compute Subnet Miner Setup

 Required dependencies for validators and miners:

-If Nvidia toolkit and drivers are already installed on your machine, scroll down to verify then move on to download Docker.
+If Nvidia toolkit and drivers are already installed on your machine, scroll down to verify then move on to the Wandb Setup.

 You may need to reboot the machine at this point